 - A couple of light sweaters

 - For men, a few shirts, golf shirts & collared shirts are the way to go, using layers to find the right temperature.
-For women, choose from fitted t-shirts and simple blouses that can work for day and night.
+For women, choose from fitted t-shirts and simple blouses (like this blouse) that can work for day and night.

 - Jeans and cotton pants for men, and dark-wash jeans and leggings for women.
 Women can also add tights and sweaters to maxi dresses to find the right weight for the temperature.

 What to Pack for Spain in the Summer